microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

        * if this was a hook than it would need
        * to be declared before the conditional
        **/
-       // React hooks also cannot be used inside conditions state.icon.name = iconName
+      // React hooks also cannot be used inside conditions state.icon.name = iconName;
     };
   }